johanmazoyer/Asterix/source/install.rst

-By creating clean python environments for each you projects (especially packages in continuous development by non developers like Asterix), you minimize the risk of of creating conflicts which will hinder the prevent the use of Asterx and/or on your other projects.
+By creating clean python environments for each you projects (especially packages in continuous development by non developers like Asterix), you minimize the risk of of creating conflicts which will hinder the use of Asterx and/or on your other projects.

 First download and install miniconda3: https://docs.conda.io/en/latest/miniconda.html